timcallaghan/linqpadblog/README.md

 * Currently only supports C# comments
 * Doesn't work with LINQPad's Dump() for images
 * Doesn't have robust exception handling
+* File system transformation still resolves external scripts and styles from CDN references (so it won't work offline)

 The plan is to fix all of these issues over time.